Quantcast

 Robert Schenkkan's Bob & Jean: A Love Story hits the stage in Sag Harbor soon

-Bob & Jean: A Love Story hits the stage in Sag Harbor soon
+Bob & Jean: A Love Story is running at Bay Street Theater in Sag Harbor.

 It was love at first sight.